.NET HELP

 Install Through the NuGet Website

-For additional information regarding IronPDF's features, compatibility, and available downloads, visit its page at https://www.nuget.org/packages/IronPdf on the NuGet website.
+For additional information regarding IronPDF's features, compatibility, and available downloads, visit the IronPDF page on NuGet.

 Utilize DLL to Install

 Alternatively, you can incorporate IronPDF directly into your project by using its DLL file.
-To download the ZIP file containing the DLL, click this link.
+To download the ZIP file containing the DLL, click the IronPDF download link.
 Unzip the file and add the DLL to your project.

 Implementing Logic